kontext-e/jqassistant-plugins/README.md

 Work in progress
 ================
-* PlantUML class diagram packages; please note: although the plantuml plugin is version 1.1.0, it is far from a complete PlantUML import; in fact, only the packages of class diagrams were imported for now because this is the only thing that is currently needed for architecture rules
+* PlantUML class diagram packages; please note: although the plantuml plugin is version 1.1.x, it is far from a complete PlantUML import; in fact, only the packages of class diagrams were imported for now because this is the only thing that is currently needed for architecture rules

 Coming later
 ============
 * Jenkins
+* More ideas?
+Feel free to add Issues

 ## Continuous Build